alphagov/govuk-frontend/docs/publishing.md

 Note: If a previously unreleased component is found, then you will be prompted to make changes before continuing.

-6. For each package specify a new version number, based on changelog updates (Step 3.).
+6. For each package select `Custom` and specify a new version number, based on changelog updates (Step 3.).
   ![Select version in Lerna](./img/lerna-select-version.png)

 7. Review proposed version number updates.